iiasa/message-ix-models/doc/impacts/index.rst

 three layers.

 The correction-coefficient files contain archetype-level ``gamma`` terms.
-Together with RIME/CHILLED energy intensity and STURM floor area, these reproduce STURM baseline energy demand:
+STURM encodes stock turnover, access, cooling-area, and other internal dynamics.
+RIME/CHILLED provides climate-responsive energy intensity.
+Energy intensity multiplied by floor area does not by itself reproduce the STURM time series, so ``gamma`` is constructed so the reference-temperature product matches STURM baseline energy demand:

 .. math::